AstraZeneca could profit from COVID-19 vaccine as early as July - FT

 Pricing and supply of experimental COVID-19 vaccines have been widely debated as richer countries pump billions of dollars into funding, and AstraZeneca has also been granted protection from future liability claims.

-Reporting by Pushkala Aripaka in Bengaluru; Editing by Shounak Dasgupta and Ramakrishnan M.
+Reporting by Pushkala Aripaka in Bengaluru; additonal reporting by Juby Babu; Editing by Shounak Dasgupta, Ramakrishnan M. and Sherry Jacob-Phillips

 Our Standards: The Thomson Reuters Trust Principles.